 By landing on the Moon, the Americans had won the Space Race.
-While both the United States and the Soviet Union, as well as European countries, China, Japan, and a host of other countries still explore space, the era of the Space Race, which happened about the same time as the Arms Race, was over.
+While both the United States and the Soviet Union, as well many other countries continued to explore space, the era of the Space Race was over.

 In the end, the Space Race helped us learn more about science, and led to things we use in everyday life.
-For example, the network of satellites that give locations (GPS) and satellites that carry television, radio, and internet messages around the world, as well as weather satellites that track dangerous storms are some of the good things that came from the competition of the 1950s and 1960s.
+For example, the satellites that give us our locations (GPS) and satellites that carry television, radio, and internet messages around the world, as well as weather satellites that tell us about dangerous storms are some of the good things that came from the competition of the 1950s and 1960s.

 Many technologies that were first developed for the space program are now found in everyday products.
 Clear braces, memory foam mattresses, solar panels, ski boots, UV-blocking sunglasses, and battery tools all came from the space program.

-In 1960 it was time for another election for the next president.
-President Republican Dwight D. Eisenhower had already served two terms and was not able to run again.
+In 1960, Republican president Dwight D. Eisenhower had already served two terms and was not able to run again.
 The Republican Party chose Richard Nixon, Eisenhower’s vice president, while the Democrats picked John F. Kennedy, a senator from Massachusetts.
 It was one of the closest elections in American history.

-Senator Kennedy was not popular at first with some older Democrats who thought he was too young to be president.
-However, JFK, as he came to be known, was good at being a candidate.
+Some older Democrats thought Senator Kennedy was too young to be president.
+However, JFK, as he was called, was good at being a candidate.

 Because he was vice president, Nixon was the first choice of most Republicans.
 Nixon picked United Nations Ambassador Henry Cabot Lodge, Jr. to be his running mate.
-Lodge’s foreign-policy experiences fit into Nixon’s plan to show American that he was the best person to deal with other countries.
+Lodge’s experience working with other countries fit into Nixon’s plan to show Americans that he was the best person to be president.

-Both Kennedy and Nixon drew large and excited crowds throughout the campaign.
+Both Kennedy and Nixon drew large and excited crowds to their speeches.
 In August of 1960, most polls gave Nixon a lead over Kennedy.
 However, Nixon had bad luck in the fall.
 In August, President Eisenhower was asked to name some of Nixon’s important ideas.
 When he did not answer, it made it seem as though Nixon had not been involved in any of Eisenhower’s important decisions.
-Also, Nixon had to stop campaigning for two weeks early in the campaign to rest after hurting his knee.
+Also, Nixon had to stop campaigning for two weeks to rest after hurting his knee.
 Even with these problems, Nixon still wanted to visit all 50 states.
 So, he ended up wasting time visiting states that he had no chance of winning and states that had few electoral votes.

 Kennedy was helped when he picked Texas Senator Lyndon B. Johnson as his running mate.
-Johnson did a lot to get people to vote for Kennedy and was helpful in several Southern states.
-Lodge, on the other hand, ran a boring campaign and made more mistakes that hurt Nixon.
+Kennedy was from the North, so Johnson helped him win support in the Southern states.
+Lodge, on the other hand, was boring and made more mistakes that hurt Nixon.

-The key turning point of the campaign was the four Kennedy-Nixon debates.
-These were the first presidential debates on television, and they attracted a lot of attention.
+The key turning point of the campaign was the Kennedy-Nixon debates.
+These were the first presidential debates on television, and many people watched.
 In the first debate, Nixon did not look healthy because of his hospital stay.
-However, Kennedy appeared strong, confident, and relaxed during the debate.
+However, Kennedy looked strong, confident, and relaxed during the debate.

-The election on November 8, 1960 is one of the most famous election nights in American history.
-In the national popular vote, Kennedy beat Nixon by just one tenth of one percentage point (0.1%)—the closest popular-vote difference of the 20th century.
+In the national popular vote, Kennedy beat Nixon by just one tenth of one percentage point (0.1% ) — the closest popular-vote difference of the 20th century.
 In the Electoral College, Kennedy’s victory was larger, as he took 303 electoral votes to Nixon’s 219.